michalc/infrastructure/README.md

 - The only infrastucture this repository should make for other projects is the Terraform user, dynamodb table, and associated permissions for Terraform to make other infrastructure.

 The aim is to make other projects as standalone as possible: theorically deployable to another account, at least with minimum of changes.
+It also allows restricting/experimenting with the permissions of other users fairly straightforwardly, with changes recorded and can be undone if necessary.

 Usage